Dana White Frustrated with Kelvin Gastelum After ‘Personal Issues’ Stopped Him from Fighting at UFC 225

 As it turns out, Romero ended up missing weight and while the end result was a ‘Fight of the Year’ candidate after a five round war with Whittaker, it seems Gastelum should have been ready to step in as a last minute replacement.

-That’ts according to White, who then revealed that Whittaker had some serious personal issues that prevented him from taking the fight and it obviously left the UFC boss less than happy.
+That’ts according to White, who then revealed that Gastelum had some serious personal issues that prevented him from taking the fight and it obviously left the UFC boss less than happy.

 “He should have been the backup here tonight when this all went down,” White said when speaking at the UFC 225 post fight press conference.
 “He couldn’t do it.
 He’s got some personal issues that he seriously needs to take care of.